ryneb/gatsby-markdown-personal-website/src/data/main/index.md

 ---
-category: 'hero section'
+category: 'main section'
-title: ''
+title: "Hi!
+I'm Ryne"
 subtitle: "Hi!
-I'm Ryne dumb"
+I'm Ryne"
 content: 'Husband to one.
 Father to two.
 Brother to seven.
 Raised in Alaska.
 Currently in Utah.'
 ---